The $P_{\psi s}^{\Lambda}(4338)$ pentaquark and its partners in the molecular picture

 for the determination of $d_a$ and $\tilde{d}_a$ from $P_{\psi s}^{\Lambda}(4459)$, giving us a total of five possible determinations.

 Here a few comments are in order.
-The first is that the $P_{\psi s}^{\Lambda}(4338)$ is close to the $\bar{D} \Xi_c$ threshold and, as a consequence, its Breit-Wigner mass and width are likely to differ from that of the pole in the scattering amplitude~\cite{Albaladejo:2015lob,Fernandez-Ramirez:2019koa,Yang:2020nrt} (if molecular).
+The first is that the $P_{\psi s}^{\Lambda}(4338)$ is close to the $\bar{D} \Xi_c$ threshold and, as a consequence, its Breit-Wigner mass and width are likely to differ from that of the pole in the scattering amplitude~\cite{Albaladejo:2015lob,Fernandez-Ramirez:2019koa,Yang:2020nrt} (if it happens to be a composite state).
 Indeed, the couplings and spectrum that we will derive from $P_{\psi s}^{\Lambda}(4338)$ are outliers, being different than those derived from the $P_{\psi s}^{\Lambda}(4459)$.

 Second, using the width as input implicitly assumes that the decay width is saturated by the meson-baryon partial width.
-In this regards, if we consider the $P_{\psi}^N(4312)$ --- suspected to be a $\bar{D} \Sigma_c$ bound state~\cite{Chen:2019asm,Chen:2019bip,Liu:2019tjn,Xiao:2019aya,Valderrama:2019chc,Liu:2019zvb,Guo:2019fdo} ---, the GlueX experiment~\cite{Ali:2019lzf} found that its branching ratio into $J/\Psi N$ is of the order of the single digit percentages.
+In this regard, if we consider the $P_{\psi}^N(4312)$ --- suspected to be a $\bar{D} \Sigma_c$ bound state~\cite{Chen:2019asm,Chen:2019bip,Liu:2019tjn,Xiao:2019aya,Valderrama:2019chc,Liu:2019zvb,Guo:2019fdo} ---, the GlueX experiment~\cite{Ali:2019lzf} found that its branching ratio into $J/\psi N$ is of the order of the single digit percentages.
 That is, the $P_{\psi}^N(4312)$ width is mostly saturated by $\bar{D}^* \Lambda_c$ (except for a small contribution coming from the width of the $\Sigma_c)$.
 Analogously, we will assume the widths of the $P_{\psi s}^{\Lambda}(4338/4459)$ to be saturated by $\bar{D}_s \Lambda_c$ / $\bar{D}_s^* \Lambda_c$.